Serien3/SimPG/docs/data-formats.md

 HG02738
 ```

-Each sample is diploid, and each chromosome of the sample is involved in the construction of the pangenome.
+It is known that each sample is diploid and each chromosome of the sample is involved in the construction of the pan-genome.
 Execute the script via command

 ```bash
 $ python3 <filePath_in> <filePath_out> <sample_chromosome_ploidy>(Default is 2)